Types of Family Law Cases We Handle:

 Spousal Support is designed to maintain the standard of living a lower earning spouse grew accustomed to during the marriage and it can help that spouse get back on their feet after divorce.

 A variety of factors go into calculating spousal support.
-These factors includes income, earning ability, contributions to the marriage, sacrifices for the other spouse, age, health, and financial need.
+These factors generally include income, earning ability, contributions to the marriage, sacrifices for the other spouse, age, health, and financial need.
 Spousal support is such a heated issue in a divorce, so it is important to have a skilled attorney fight for you during this heavily contested stage of the process.

 It goes without saying that a divorce becomes more complicated when a child is involved.
 In California, although both parents share equal rights to raising their children, the question of who the child(ren) will live with is not an uncommon issue.
 We can help.